Skip to main content

 Chess: The Story Behind This Fine Art | EstheraSTEM

 Chess is an abstract strategy game that is played on a chessboard with 64 squares arranged in an 8×8 grid.
-The players, referred to as "White" and "Black", each control 16 pieces
+The players, referred to as "White" and "Black", each control 16 pieces:

-How is Chess Played?
+How Is Chess Played?

 White moves first, followed by Black.
-The game is won by checkmating the opponent's king, In other words, threatening it with inescapable capture.
-There are several ways a game can end in a draw or stalemate.
+The game is won by checkmating the opponent's king.
+In other words, placing the king under threat of capture with no possible escape.

 Each Chess piece moves a certain way:

-•The Queen moves diagonally, horizontally & vertically in all directions.
+• The Queen moves diagonally, horizontally & vertically in all directions.

-•The Bishop moves diagonally in all directions.
+• The Bishop moves diagonally in all directions.

-Brief History
+Brief History of Chess

 The game of chess has a rich history that spans over 1,500 years.
 It originated in India as a game called Chaturanga.
 From there, it spread to Persia (modern-day Iran), where the game was changed and developed into Shatranj.
 After the Arab conquest of Persia, Chess spread to the Muslim world and eventually made its way to Europe through Spain and Italy.
 By around 1500 CE, the game had evolved into the version we know and love today.

-The Playing Styles of Chess
+The Playing Styles Of Chess

 1. Wilhelm Steinitz